NateGana/EduKabayan-/README.md

 # EduKabayan-
-School Website I made as a project
+School Website I made as a project for school